Amanda Seales

 Amanda Ingrid Seales (born July 1, 1981), formerly known by the stage names Amanda Diva and Mendacious D, is a Grenadian-American actress.
-From 2017 to 2021, she starred in the HBO comedy series Insecure.
+From 2017 to 2021, she played a supporting role in the HBO comedy series Insecure.
 In 2019, HBO released her first stand-up comedy special, I Be Knowin.
 Then, in 2020, Seales launched Smart Funny & Black, a comedy gameshow that showcases Black culture, history, and experience.
 Seales was also one of the co-hosts of the syndicated daytime talk show, The Real.

 Early life

 Amanda Ingrid Seales was born in Inglewood, California, on July 1, 1981.
 Her mother was born and raised in Mt.
 Moritz, Grenada.
 As a result, both she and her mother are dual citizens of the US and Grenada.
-Her father is a Black American from Roxbury, Boston.
+Seales has publicly discussed that she was the product of her parents' brief sexual encounter while her mother was married but seeking separation.
+Her father is a Black American physician from Roxbury, Boston with whom Seales has had minimal contact throughout her life though she has appeared in at least one podcast episode with her half sister, his daughter.
 Seales moved to Orlando, Florida, in 1989, where she later attended Dr. Phillips High School.
-She graduated from SUNY-Purchase, then earned a master's degree in African American studies with a concentration in hip-hop from Columbia University.
+She was asked to leave her conservatory program after her freshman year at SUNY-Purchase, and it is unclear how she was readmitted.
+She went on to graduate from the university.
+She then earned a one-year terminal master's degree in African American studies with an independent study concentration in hip-hop from Columbia University.
+While at Columbia, Seales also and received course credits for working at the SiriusXM's Hip Hop Nation radio station.